 ON THIS PAGE: You will find out more about the factors that increase the chance of developing this type of tumor.
 To see other pages, use the menu on the side of your screen.

 A risk factor is anything that increases a person’s chance of developing disease.
 Although risk factors often influence the development of a tumor, most do not directly cause it.
 Some people with several risk factors never develop a tumor, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

-The following factors may raise a woman’s risk of developing a GTT:
+The following factors may raise a woman’s risk of developing GTD:

-Previous molar pregnancy.
-A previous molar pregnancy may increase the risk of developing a GTT.
+Previous HM.
+A previous molar pregnancy may increase the risk of developing another GTD.

 Nutrition/diet.
-Low levels of carotene and vitamin A in a person’s diet may be associated with a higher risk of molar pregnancy.
+Some studies have linked low levels of carotene and vitamin A in a person’s diet with a higher risk of molar pregnancy.

 To continue reading this guide, use the menu on the side of your screen to select another section.